Activities and sightseeing near Komarna in South Dalmatia

 The typical Dingac is a strong, dry red wine with 14% alcohol content, but there are several variations, and they also produce some good white wines (the best one I have tasted for years - actually).

 If you want to taste the most famous Dingac wine you have to go down towards the little town Trstenik - that is well before you get to Potomje at the eastern edge of Dingac district.
 Half way down from the main road on the left you find the house of Mr. Grgic.
-He makes one red wine and be warned - it is expensive, 250 Kuna when we last checked - per bottle.
+He makes one red wine and be warned - it is expensive, 250 Kuna when we last checked - per bottle (in 2015).
 Hefty, but I promise you it is something quite unique.

 The wines from the area west of the Dingac District are called Postup.
 It is the same grapes, but very different wines.